 Dr. Lisa Belden

 Dr. Belden is a community ecologist working primarily in the field of disease ecology.
-Several projects in the Belden lab have direct ties to the IGC program, including work examining the role of species diversity in trematode parasite dynamics in wildlife populations, and the role of symbiotic skin microbes in preventing amphibian infection by the chytrid fungus that has caused many amphibian population declines around the world.
+Many projects in the Belden lab have direct ties to the IGC program, such as work examining the role of symbiotic skin microbes in preventing amphibian infection by the chytrid fungus that has caused many amphibian population declines around the world.
+Most of the current projects in the Belden Lab focus on the theme of understanding how host-associated microbes impact disease dynamics across a variety of systems.

-Dr. Belden is a Professor in the Department of Biological Sciences at Virginia Tech, and a Research Associate at the Smithsonian Tropical Research Institute in Panama.
-She serves on the board of directors of SEEDS, a non-profit environmental education organization located in Blacksburg, Virginia.
-She has published more than 40 peer-reviewed papers.
+Dr. Belden is a Professor in the Department of Biological Sciences at Virginia Tech.
+She serves on the advisory board of SEEDS, a non-profit environmental education organization located in Blacksburg, Virginia.
+She has published more than 90 peer-reviewed papers.